On average across the year,

 On average across the year, yes, Isle of Man is colder than North Carolina, United States .
 Isle of Man has an average minimum temperature of 8°C/46°F and North Carolina, United States has an average minimum temperature of 11°C/52°F.

-no, Isle of Man has less rain than
+Does Isle of Man have more rain than North Carolina, United States?

 Isle of Man's wettest month is November, with an average monthly rainfall of 25mm, which is drier than North Carolina, United States's wettest month (August, with an average monthly rainfall of 145mm).